Asian Inspired Salmon is an easy dinner that you can make in foil in the oven or grilled. Healthy, whole30, paleo and done in under 30 minutes!

 This salmon recipe is very versatile.
 Here are a few ways you can customize it!

-Ginger – if you don’t have fresh ginger you can sub 1/2 tbsp fresh grated ginger with 1/2 teaspoon dried ground ginger
+Ginger – if you don’t have fresh ginger you can sub 1/2 tbsp fresh with 1/2 teaspoon dried ground ginger

 Spicier – Feel free to add a little sriracha if you like some heat!

-Salmon – You can use this marinade on chicken, shrimp or even flank steak!
+Salmon – You can use this marinade on chicken, shrimp, or even flank steak!
+We love wild salmon best!

 Tyler devoured this salad shortly after I took the photos.
 He made a toasted sesame oil vinaigrette to go on the salad that was SO delicious!